svlentink/www/blog.lent.ink/android.md

 ## Personal experience

 In the past I had a Nokia (3310)..
-No I'll stop here, that's way to far back.
+No I'll stop here, that's way too far back.

 We start with my first android phone.